omahacodeschool/ruby-essay__strings/lib/strings.md

 # What is one way, using Ruby, to replace certain characters in a string with some other set of characters?
 For example, given `"Sumeet Jain"`, how would you replace all of the `e` characters in my name with exclamation marks?
 (So it would be `"Sum!!t Jain"`.)

-The sub command in the rubymonk link is used by first defining the a set of characters (e in the questions example) that the user wants to replace followed by the value that is to replace that set of characters (! from the example) within the string.
+The gsub command in the rubymonk link is used by first defining the a set of characters (e in the questions example) that the user wants to replace followed by the value that is to replace that set of characters (! from the example) within the string.
+The sub command is used to just replace the first defined character with the replacement value.
+G in gsub can be interpreted as global.